CodeForAfrica/Openroad.WebAutomation/README.md

-# WhatsApp.WebAutomation
+# Openroad.WebAutomation

 ## About
-- This is a tool to automate Whatsapp messenger on a web browser.
+- This is a tool to automate Openroad services through web browser.
 - This tool uses the Selenium module in Python 3 for automation.

 ## Installation